-In a medium bowl, toss the frozen French fries in melted butter.
+In a medium bowl, toss the frozen French fries in the melted butter.

-Portion the French fries onto three sheets of aluminum foil.
+Portion the French fries onto 3 sheets of aluminum foil, trying to space them out as much as possible in one layer.
 Create a "boat" around the fries with a large opening on top to allow steam to escape.

 Place the French fry boats on a grill heated to medium-high.
 Close the lid and cook for about 10 minutes, or until crispy.
-Flip the French fries and cook for another 10 minutes until the other side is crisp.
+Flip the French fries and cook for another 10 minutes until the other sides are crisp.
 Set aside.

-If you are making the bacon bits from scratch, place a cast iron skillet on the grill.
-Cut the bacon into small chunks and cook, stirring frequently until they're crisp.
-Remove from the heat and drain out the oil.
+Meanwhile, if you are making the bacon bits from scratch, place a cast-iron skillet on the grill.
+Add the pieces of bacon and cook, stirring frequently, until they're crisp.
+Transfer the bacon to a paper towel to drain.

-Top each packet with two slices of cheese and a third of the bacon bits.
-Place the boats back on the grill and cook with the lid on for another five minutes, or until the cheese has thoroughly melted.
+Top the fries in each packet with 2 slices of cheese and 1/3 of the bacon bits.
+Place the foil packets back on the grill, close the lid, and cook for another 5 minutes, or until the cheese has thoroughly melted.

-- Texas Barbecue: Add pulled pork, shredded cheddar, sour cream, coleslaw, and extra barbecue sauce of course!
+- Texas Barbecue: Add pulled pork, shredded cheddar, sour cream, coleslaw, and extra barbecue sauce.

-- Poutine-Style: Top them with gravy and cheese curds (fresh mozzarella also works)
+- Poutine-Style: Top the fries with gravy and cheese curds (fresh mozzarella also works).

-- Tex-Mex: Drizzle some homemade queso, add a dollop of guacamole, and some diced jalapenos.
-Can't go wrong with creamy and spicy!
+- Tex-Mex: Drizzle some homemade queso and add a dollop of guacamole and some diced jalapenos on top.

-- Greek Style: Make fries fit for the gods!
-Top them with crumbled feta cheese, olive oil, and lemon juice.
+- Greek Style: Top with crumbled feta cheese, olive oil, and lemon juice.